 Puppy Dog Birthday Party Games

-Okay, to be honest, I had a whole idea for playing party games, but… since we only invited family and there’s not many young kids in our extended family, we ended up just letting the cousins play.
-Believe me, they romped about like little puppies enough without me master-minding games for them.
+Okay, I had a whole idea for playing party games, but… since we only invited family and there’s not many young kids in our extended family, we ended up just letting the cousins play.
+Believe me, they romped about like little puppies enough without me master-minding games.
 Some ideas I had were:

 - Pin the tail on the Puppy